dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 MVC model binding, which isn't concerned with validation and validation attributes, rejects a form field submission containing a missing value or whitespace for a non-nullable type.
 Model binding usually ignores missing data for non-nullable types, where the form field is absent from the incoming form data.

-Client-side validation always requires a value for a form field that corresponds to a C# property marked `Required`. `Required` can be used to control the client-side validation error message.
+Client-side validation requires a value for a form field that corresponds to a model property that you've marked `Required` and for a non-nullable type property that you haven't marked `Required`. `Required` can be used to control the client-side validation error message.

 The [BindRequired attribute](/aspnet/core/api/microsoft.aspnetcore.mvc.modelbinding.bindrequiredattribute) (also see [Customize model binding behavior with attributes](xref:mvc/models/model-binding#customize-model-binding-behavior-with-attributes)) is useful to ensure form data is complete.
 When applied to a property, the model binding system requires a value for that property.
 When applied to a type, the model binding system requires values for all of the properties of that type.

-When you create a [Nullable\<T> type](/dotnet/csharp/programming-guide/nullable-types/) from a value type (for example, `decimal?` or `System.Nullable<decimal>`) for a property of a model and mark it `Required`, a server-side validation check is performed as if the property were a standard nullable type (for example, a `string`).
+When you use a [Nullable\<T> type](/dotnet/csharp/programming-guide/nullable-types/) (for example, `decimal?` or `System.Nullable<decimal>`) and mark it `Required`, a server-side validation check is performed as if the property were a standard nullable type (for example, a `string`).

 ## Model State